 These angelfish are peaceful fish but can be aggressive towards each other during spawning and breeding.

 Angelfish, however, stay calm and compatible with other large peaceful fish.
 Some suitable tank mates for these fish include larger tetras, Gourami, larger rasboras, rainbow fish, and Corydoras.
+Can you put angelfish alone?
+Find out here.

 They also adjust well with peaceful barbs, some other medium-sized catfish, and even with discus when the temperature is ideal for both.

-Angelfish, although, are opportunistic fish and will eat small fish, or anything that fits well in their mouth.
+Angelfish, although, are opportunistic fish and will eat small fish or anything that fits well in their mouth.
 So, it is wise to avoid small and aggressive fish in the tank with Angelfish.

 Also Read: Angelfish Diseases and Treatments